jacobalmon/Just4Flights/Team/How to Contribute.md

 - Always select a new branch for each feature or fix.
 - git checkout <your_branch>

-# 3. Pull from Repo under Selected Branch
+# 3. Updating Branch with Main Branch

 - To pull changes from github do:
+- git fetch origin main
+- git rebase origin/main
+- If there git rebase doesn't work, then do:
+- git stash
-- git pull
+- git rebase origin/main

 # 4. Contribute to your Branch